MORANA › Backer FAQ

 Which set ships first

 Any later set is a separate campaign and a separate delivery.
 You never need a future set to play the game you back at launch, and you are never quietly locked out of content you already own.
-If and when a second set is revealed, it will get its own page, its own showcase and its own honest timeline, and backing it will always be a fresh choice rather than an automatic charge.
+If and when a later set is revealed, it will get its own page, its own showcase and its own honest timeline, and backing it will always be a fresh choice rather than an automatic charge.

 The realistic timeline, framed as estimates